-- Component 1 institutional arrangements for REDD+ implementation the FCPF request (US\$1,955,500), Government of Mozambique (US\$54,000), Total US\$2,009,500to establish capacity at national and sub-national level. - Component 2 Preparation of the REDD+ Strategy the FCPF request (US\$1,505,000), TBI (US\$1,781,000), Total US\$ 3.266million to include studies on options and viability, development of SESA and ESMF. - Component 3 Reference levels the FCPF request (US\$100,000), JICA (US\$1,500,000), Total US\$ 1.6million to include field work to develop national Reference Levels/Reference Emission Levels (RL), including the works to study on national parameters for determining carbon stocks and scenarios, produce Bench Mark Maps in pilot provinces - Component 4 Measurement, Reporting and Verification system the FCPF request US\$700,000, Government of Japan (US\$7,000,000), JICA (2,000,000), Total USD\$ 9.7 million to establish a National Forest Resource Information Platform which accommodate Bench Mark Maps and RL (produced in Component 3),develop monitoring technologies and on the ground monitoring system tomonitor emissions (using parameters defined in C3)), development of methodologies as well as socio-economic and environmental benefits; capacity needs assessment at national and sub-national levels, institutional arrangements for implementation including community level. - Component 5 Clarified schedule and budget. - Component 6 Monitoring and evaluation the FCPF request US\$ 100 thousand design of national and sub-national level monitoring and evaluation systems of the readiness programme implementation.
+- Component 1 institutional arrangements for REDD+ implementation the FCPF request (US\$2,645,000), Government of Mozambique (US\$651,000), Total US\$3,296,000 to establish capacity at national and sub-national level. - Component 2 Preparation of the REDD+ Strategy the FCPF request (US\$1,375,000), Government of Mozambique (US\$300,000), TBI (US\$1,781,000), Total US\$3,456,000 to include studies on options and viability, development of SESA and ESMF. - Component 3 Reference levels the Government of Mozambique (US\$100,000), JICA (US\$1,500,000), Total US\$ 1.6million to include field work to develop national Reference Levels/Reference Emission Levels (RL), including the works to study on national parameters for determining carbon stocks and scenarios, produce Bench Mark Maps in pilot provinces - Component 4 Measurement, Reporting and Verification system the Government of Mozambique US\$700,000, Government of Japan (US\$7,000,000), JICA (2,000,000), Total USD\$ 9.7 million to establish a National Forest Resource Information Platform which accommodate Bench Mark Maps and RL (produced in Component 3),develop monitoring technologies and on the ground monitoring system to monitor emissions (using parameters defined in C3)), development of methodologies as well as socio-economic and environmental benefits; capacity needs assessment at national and sub-national levels, institutional arrangements for implementation including community level. - Component 5 Clarified schedule and budget. - Component 6 Monitoring and evaluation the FCPF request US\$ 60,000 design of national and sub-national level monitoring and evaluation systems of the readiness programme implementation.